AMC AMX III

-The AMC AMX/3 (alternate spelling: AMX III) is a mid-engine sports car made by the United States Automobile manufacturer American Motors Corporation (AMC), which was presented in March 1970 and was to be mass-produced in Germany by Karmann from 1971.
-With this car, AMC wanted to counter the similarly designed De Tomaso Pantera with a competitor.
-The body design and drivetrain came from AMC, the chassis and suspension were developed in Europe.
-The design was generally attributed to Giotto Bizzarrini.
-However, only individual components such as the suspension come from him.
-In addition to Bizzarrini, Italdesign, Autocostruzioni S.D. and BMW were also involved in the development.
-Shortly after the presentation, AMC abandoned the project without giving any reason after about half a dozen cars had been made.
-Several attempts to revive the design without AMC's involvement under the Bizzarrini brand name as the Bizzarrini Sciabola were unsuccessful.
-An AMX/3 chassis formed the technical basis for the Iso Varedo concept car in 1972.
+The AMC AMX/3 (alternate spelling: AMX III) is a mid-engine sports car produced by the American carmaker American Motors Corporation (AMC), which was presented to the Italian press in March 1970 and was to be produced in Germany by Karmann starting in 1971.
+AMC wanted to compete with the similarly designed De Tomaso Pantera that Ford marketed in the United States.
+The car's body and drivetrain were originated and developed by AMC, and Dick Teague designed the car.
+AMC consulted and partnered with Italian suppliers to build the chassis and suspension.

+The design was falsely attributed to Giotto Bizzarrini, but only specific components.
+Italdesign and Autocostruzioni S.D. were involved in the development. the car never reached mass production after the official presentation.
+After half a dozen vehicles were built, AMC abandoned the project without giving any reason.

+Several attempts to revive the design were unsuccessful, including a limited production license proposal, branded as the Bizzarrini Sciabola without AMC's involvement.
+Later, an AMC AMX/3 chassis formed the technical basis for the 1972 Iso Varedo concept car.

 Background

-The AMX/3 was created in response to business difficulties at American Motors.
-As the smallest of the four major US car companies, AMC had suffered significant losses in the first half of the 1960s, which was mainly explained by a technically undemanding model range often perceived as staid.
-Near the end of the 1960s, AMC tried to appeal to younger buyers at the end of the decade with sporty variants of volume models.
-Introduced for the 1968 model year, the pony car Javelin was three years late compared to the competition.
-The Javelin-derived two-seat hatchback AMX received good press as an early muscle car, but sold much worse than expected—possibly because of too much stylistic proximity to AMC's standard models.
+The AMX/3 was developed partly to counter AMC's marketing and business difficulties.
+As the smallest of the four major American car companies, AMC had suffered significant losses in the first half of the 1960s, which was explained by an undemanding model range perceived as "staid".
+Near the end of the 1960s, AMC refocused on younger buyers with sporty variants of AMC's models.
+Introduced for the 1968 model year, the pony car Javelin was three years after the Ford Mustang, which originated the sports cars category.
+The Javelin-derived two-seat AMX received good reception as a muscle car, but sold less than expected.
+The Chevrolet Corvette was the only other two-seat car at the time with an established reputation, and possibly the AMX's stylistic proximity to the Javelin.

-To give the AMC brand a sporty image, management had been pursuing the goal of adding a high-performance sports car with a mid-engine to the model range since 1967.
-This was mainly triggered by the motor racing successes of the appropriately designed Ford GT40, which Ford knew how to use for advertising and which had also prompted the GM brand Chevrolet to develop the Astro II concept car.
-In the spring of 1968, AMC initially showed the stylistically De Tomaso Mangusta-influenced AMC AMX/2, which was purely a show car, and had no prospect of series production.
-This design was further developed into the AMX/3, which was already a near-production design.
+Management had been pursuing the goal of adding a high-performance sports car with a mid-engine to the model range since 1968 to give the AMC brand a sporty image.
+This was triggered by the motor racing successes of the Ford GT40, which Ford used for advertising.
+The marketing opportunities also prompted General Motors to develop the 1968 Chevrolet XP-880, or Astro II concept car.
+In the spring of 1968, AMC initially showed the stylistically De Tomaso Mangusta-influenced AMC AMX/2, which was a show car with no prospect of series production.
+This design was further developed into the AMX/3, which was already a near-production stage.

-In autumn 1968, the decision was made to produce the AMX/3 in series.
-Its primary rival was to be the De Tomaso Pantera, which was still in development at the time, of which it was already clear that Ford would distribute it in the United States through its dealer network.
+In the autumn of 1968, the decision was made to produce the AMX/3 in series.
+Its primary rival was the De Tomaso Pantera, which was still in development at the time, of which it was already clear that Ford would distribute the Pantera in the United States through its dealer network.